basnijholt/nijho.lt/content/post/agentic-coding/index.md

 ### Use the Task System

-Claude Code's task system is brilliant for complex work:
+Claude Code's todo system is great for complex work:

 ```
 1. ✅ Implement core functionality